 Attorney Biography

 Shattuck is admitted to practice in Connecticut; the U.S. District Court, District of Connecticut; and the U.S. District Court, Southern District of New York.
-She serves as a special master for family matters in the Judicial District of Stamford/Norwalk at Stamford and Judicial District of Fairfield at Bridgeport.
-Additionally, she is a member of the American, Connecticut, and Fairfield County bar associations.
+She serves as a special master for family matters in the Judicial District of Fairfield at Bridgeport and Judicial District of Stamford/Norwalk at Stamford.
+She is also a member of the American, Connecticut, and Fairfield County bar associations.

 In 1991, Shattuck earned a bachelor's degree from Loyola University.
-In 1999, she earned her juris doctor degree from the Quinnipiac University School of Law, cum laude, and also received a merit-based scholarship, a Service to Community Award, and a Distinguished Academic Achievement Award.
-Furthermore, she is a graduate of the ABA-NITA Family Law Trial Advocacy Institute.
+In 1999, she received her juris doctor degree from the Quinnipiac University School of Law, cum laude, and was a recipient of a Distinguished Academic Achievement Award, a Service to Community Award, and a merit-based scholarship.
+Shattuck also is a graduate of the ABA-NITA Family Law Trial Advocacy Institute.

 LANDMARK CASES